What is the LA Road Runners?

 Can walkers join LARR?

 LARR welcomes runners, walkers, and run/walkers.
-We have pace groups for faster and slower runners; beginners and seasoned marathoners!
+We have about 20 different pace groups for faster and slower runners; beginners and seasoned marathoners!

 If I join the Group Trainings, how will I know the course?